oresat/getting-started/README.md

 ## Part One: The Basics!

 - Read the [Wikipedia page on Cubesats].
 This is a surprisingly good summary of CubeSats.
-OreSat0 is a 1U CubeSat, and OreSat is a 2U CubeSat.
+OreSat0, Oregon's first satellite, is a 1U CubeSat, and OreSat0.5 and OreSat1 are a 2U CubeSats.
 - Read a bit about the [NASA CubeSat Launch Initiative (CSLI)], which is the program we applied to in 2016 to get launched by NASA through the [Educational Launch of Nanosatellites (ELaNa)](http://www.nasa.gov/mission_pages/smallsats/elana/index.html) initiative.
 - Skim over NASA's [CubeSat 101] document.
 This is a _great_ but very detailed introduction to CubeSats.
 Later, you should come back and read this in full.
 - Skim over the [CubeSat Design specification (CDS)].
 As we design OreSat, we'll constantly refer to this design spec.

 ## Part Two: OreSat!

-- It's _really_ out of date now, but please do read the [OreSat 2016 CubeSat Launch Initiative proposal].
+- It's _really_ out of date now, but please skim the [OreSat 2016 CubeSat Launch Initiative proposal].
 Ignore all the technology descriptions and timeline; those are all out of date.
 Ignore the CFC description, that _way_ out of date.
-Read mostly for the overview of what we promised OreSat would do.
+Read mostly for the overview of what we promised OreSat would do, and why we're doing this.
+- Watch this 20 minute video from the 2021 open Source CubeSat Workshop on the [technical overview](https://www.youtube.com/watch?v=f-3HAv4VBUc) of OreSat.
+Do NOT worry if you don't understand everything, just get the jist of the OreSat architecture and all its various parts.
 - Look over the [OreSat Block Diagram].
 It'll raise more questions than it answers, but you'll get a sense for how much _stuff_ is crammed in our CubeSats.

 ## Part Three: Onboarding!